6 Ways the Great Outdoors Can Impact Senior Health

 Experts believe that spending time in nature can help enhance senior health in these ways:

 - Reduce anxiety

 - Stave off depression

 There are many ways to help older adults enjoy the outdoors.
 Caretakers or family members can bring older adults outside on porches or decks to take pleasure in a summer breeze, find parks with paved paths that are safe for walkers and wheelchairs, visit arboretums and conservatories in the colder months, and engage in activities like tabletop gardening and bird watching.
 Just make sure to help the older adult you care for wear appropriate clothing for the season and sun protection while enjoying the outdoors.

-At Hired Hands Homecare – California, we realize how significant the natural world is to those for whom we provide home care and senior support.
+At Hired Hands Homecare, providers of senior care in Walnut Creek and the surrounding communities, we realize how significant the natural world is to those for whom we provide home care and senior support.
 For more information about how our California in-home care services can help improve senior health for your loved one, please contact us today.